rahul13289/Passionated_Candy_Grab/README.md

 #Passionated_Candy_Grab

-Candy Crush is a match-three game where players must swap colorful candies to create matches of three or more candies of the same color in a row or column.
+Romantic Candy Grab is a match-three game where players must swap colorful candies to create matches of three or more candies of the same color in a row or column.

 The objective of each level varies, but typically involves clearing a certain number of candies, reaching a specific score, or completing other specific tasks within a limited number of moves.
 As players progress through the game, they encounter different types of challenges, including obstacles, special candies, and boosters that can help them complete levels more easily.